coteditor/CotEditor/CONTRIBUTING.md

 Pull-Request
 --------------------------

-- Make a topic branch, instead of committing to the master or develop branch.
+- Make a topic branch, instead of committing to the main or develop branch.

 ### General Code Improvements